top of page

 NewWorkTech Publications

-This page provides access to a collection of research materials from the NewWorkTech project, including papers, scientific publications, and carried out data sets.
+This page provides access to a collection of research materials from the NewWorkTech project, including papers, scientific publications, and data sets.

 Deliverable D1.1: Office work dataset